YimingSci/EuropeanPG-Renewables/README.md

 **Table 2:** *Information on the locations and power loss of the initial disturbances.
 More than ten power loss events are grouped into six buses based on the disturbance locations, each named after a representative city.
 The Bus ID indicates the bus number of the simulated disturbance node, which can be cross-referenced with the bus numbers in `PSF_renewable.mat`*

+#### Additional mitigation plan

+In Ref.
+[1], we present two mitigation strategies to improve the system resilience against frequency fluctuations: one involves increasing the interconnection capacity between Spain and France (Fig. 2b), while the other focuses on increasing the synthetic inertia of renewable sources within the Iberian Peninsula (Fig. 2c).
+Here, we consider the combined implementation of both strategies and demonstrate that their joint effect leads to a significantly improved system response.

+**Fig. 4:** *Frequency fluctuations across the Iberian Peninsula are even more suppressed when both mitigation plans are jointly applied.*

 ## Usage